PostHog/posthog.com/contents/blog/clickhouse-materialized-columns.md

 featuredImageType: full
 ---

+Did you know ClickHouse supports speeding up queries up to an order of magnitude by using Materialized Columns?
+This rarely-used feature can be used to create new columns on the fly from existing data, speeding up queries.

-One quite obscure feature of ClickHouse is Materialized Columns, which allows dynamically creating columns using an expression.
-In this post, I’ll walk through an example query optimization in which materialized columns work well.
+In this post, I’ll walk through an example query optimization in which materialized columns are well suited.

 Consider the following schema: